NCX-Programming/theVault/README.md

 Since theVault doesn't have releases, you'll need to compile the programs youself.
 Don't worry, it's easy!

 ### Before starting, make sure you have latest version of the .NET Core **SDK** installed!
-Not the runtime, because you need the SDK to compile the apps
+Not the runtime, because you need the SDK to compile the apps.
+All Vault apps require .NET 5.0.

-### Windows and Linux
+### Windows, Linux, and macOS
 1. Download the source code using your favorite method.
 (Whether that be HTTPS, SSH, or by using the GitHub CLI)
 2. Open a terminal or command promt and enter the folder for the program you wish to run
 3. Type `dotnet run` into your terminal or command prompt